eepsite/ctp/README.md

 return GlobalContext
 ```

-Okay so let's analyze the first part...
+Okay, so let's analyze the first part...
 ```lua
 local GlobalContext = setmetatable({}, {})
 local ServerContext = setmetatable({}, {})
 local LocalContext = setmetatable({}, {})
 ```
-The module contanis three tables which are containers for data transmitted.
+The module contains three tables which are containers for data transmitted.
 The GlobalContext acts as a gateway for the client and the server to fetch each individual container *(referred to as context)* and is dynamically accessible by requiring it into their script environments.
 ```lua
 local ContextType = {
     ["Global"] = "ModuleScript",